thautwarm/MLStyle.jl/docs/src/syntax/pattern.md

 # => 1
 ```

 There is an advanced version of `Type-Pattern`s, which you can destruct types with fewer limitations.
-Check [Advanced Type Pattern](#advanced-type-pattern).
+Check [Advanced Type Pattern](#Advanced-Type-Pattern-1).

-However, when you use `TypeLevel Feature`, the behavious could change slightly.
-See [TypeLevel Feature](#type-level-feature).

 As-Pattern
 ----------

 `As-Pattern` can be expressed with `And-Pattern`.

 ```julia
 @match (1, 2) begin